Practical work with model architecture in Engee

 -

-Does not affect the functionality and logic of the model.
+It does not affect the functionality and logic of the model.

-How to use the classic subsystem:
+How to use the classical subsystem:

 -